flipperdevices/flipperzero-firmware/README.md

 ![Banner Image](docs/generic-screenshot.png)
 # Flipp Pomodoro

-Your productivity best friend.
-Don't let your flipper get borred, let him help you instead.
+Boost Your Productivity with the Pomodoro Timer for Flipper Zero!
+Don't let your flipper get bored, let him help you instead.

 ## Instalation